JonathanMEdwards/subtext10/doc/language.md

 maybe some in customers  // 0 or more items
 ```

-A link records a subset of the IDs in its target series.
-Links are equal when their target series are equal and they link the same items.
-A link is edited in the UI with something like a pick-list of the items in the target series (and radio buttons for a singular link).
+A link records a subset of the IDs in its target array.
+Links are equal when their target array are equal and they link the same items.
+A link is edited in the UI with something like a pick-list of the items in the target array (and radio buttons for a singular link).
 Links can be modified with several functions that produce modified links:
 ```
-l link i                  // add link to item with index i in target l unlink i                // unlink item with index i in target l links? i                // rejects if target index i is not linked l clear()                 // unlink everything l link-all series         // link all IDs from another series or link l unlink-all series       // unlink all IDs from another series or link l copy series             // clear and link-all
+l link i                  // add link to item with index i in target l unlink i                // unlink item with index i in target l links? i                // rejects if target index i is not linked l clear()                 // unlink everything l link-all array          // link all IDs from another array or link l unlink-all array        // unlink all IDs from another array or link l copy array              // clear and link-all
 ```

-Links act in some ways as if they were a sub-series containing the linked items in their order in the target series, for example they can be indexed with `[...]` and searched with `find?{...}`.
-But note the indexes used in those examples are the index within the links, not the index in the target series.
-We can access the underlying target series with:
+Links act in some ways as if they were a sub-array containing the linked items in their order in the target array, for example they can be indexed with `[...]` and searched with `find?{...}`.
+But note the indexes used in those examples are the index within the links, not the index in the target array.
+We can access the underlying target array with:

 ```
-l target()        // copy of the target series l target-index i  // converts index within links to index in target
+l target()        // copy of the target array l target-index i  // converts index within links to index in target
 ```